Jesus is Lord - Romans Chapter 10 v 9

-Ivan wastes no time serving Fair Trade tea to the visitors who have bought some lovely cakes, jam, Americal cookies, knitted bunnies and are now engrosed in conversation.
+Ivan wastes no time serving Fair Trade tea to the visitors who have bought some lovely cakes, jam, American cookies, knitted bunnies and are now engrossed in conversation.

-He is keen no one goes witout as he asks "would you like a wee top up?"
+He is keen no one goes without as he asks "would you like a wee top up?"

-Jame, cakes, tray bakes, shortbread, cookies, knitted bunnies, easter eggs etc. for sale.
+Jam, cakes, tray bakes, shortbread, cookies, knitted bunnies, Easter eggs etc. for sale.
 Coming early is so important to get the best selection of home baking.